renovatebot/renovate/docs/usage/configuration-options.md

 ### commands

-A list of commands that are executed after Renovate has updated a dependency but before the commit it made
+A list of commands that are executed after Renovate has updated a dependency but before the commit is made.

 ### fileFilters

-A list of glob-style matchers that determine which files will be included in the final commit made by Renovate
+A list of glob-style matchers that determine which files will be included in the final commit made by Renovate.

 ### executionMode

 Defaults to `update`, but can also be set to `branch`.
 This sets the level the postUpgradeTask runs on, if set to `update` the postUpgradeTask will be executed for every dependency on the branch.
 If set to `branch` the postUpgradeTask is executed for the whole branch.

 ## prBodyColumns